stevehenderson/GoogleTango_AugmentedRealityTest_MotionCapture/README.md

-A test application for Augmented Reality and Google Tango Motion Tracking (Jave)
+A test application for Augmented Reality and Google Tango Motion Tracking (Java)

-I started witht he Tango Motion Capture demo and added a caemra image to the background using the Tango *connectSurface* approach.
+I started with the Tango SDK MotionCapture demo and added a caemra image to the background using the Tango *connectSurface* approach.